2016130714/multi_process_codes/README.md

   * Inspecting txt encoding, if txt-files are empty or not, and prints unique_characters.
   * Inspecting some other formats, which are necessary to be checked for validating our lab's ASR data.

-  * Judges appropriate type of multi_processing accordingly to the structure of input data given. (inner-or-outer multi-processing)
+  * Judges appropriate type of multi_processing accordingly to the structure of the input data given. (inner-or-outer multi-processing)

   * Look through the code for more information.